 Chapter 4: Financial Information

 Students assume responsibility for all costs incurred as a result of enrollment at Santa Clara University.
-It is the student’s responsibility to be aware of their student account balance, financial deadlines, refund policies, financial aid information, and maintain current valid contact information at all times to ensure receipt of all University correspondence in a timely manner.
+It is the student’s responsibility to be aware of their student account balance, financial deadlines, refund policies, and financial aid information, and maintain current valid contact information at all times to ensure receipt of all University correspondence in a timely manner.
 All correspondence is sent using the University’s official Gmail account.
-Students are responsible to check their Santa Clara Gmail for important information and updates.
+Students are responsible for checking their Santa Clara Gmail for important information and updates.

-Annual graduate student health insurance fee $3523 \ **Subject to change, pending approval from California Department of Insurance
+Annual graduate student health insurance fee $TBD **Subject to pending approval from California Dept. of Insurance

-Santa Clara University requires all degree seeking students enrolled at least half-time in their school or college to have health insurance (excluding certificate and online programs).
+Santa Clara University requires all degree-seeking students enrolled at least half-time in their school or college to have health insurance (excluding certificates and online programs).
 This requirement helps to protect against unexpected high medical costs and provides access to quality health care.

 Cowell Center